fortunejs/fortune/doc/COMPONENTS.md

 # Components

-Fortune comes with some defaults to work out of the box, namely the NeDB adapter, JSON API serializer, and requestListener function.
+Fortune comes with some defaults to work out of the box, there are alternatives to the defaults.

 ## Adapters

-Adapters must subclass and implement the contracts of the Adapter superclass.
-The adapter could be backed by anything from a text file to a distributed database, as long as it implements the contract.
-They are responsible for interpreting the options and schemas provided to it.
+Adapters must subclass and implement the Adapter superclass (which is really just an interface).
+The adapter could be backed by anything from a text file to a distributed database, as long as it implements the class.

 | Adapter          | Maintainer     | Description                             |
 |:-----------------|:---------------|:----------------------------------------|